MicrosoftDocs/power-automate-docs/articles/use-expressions-in-conditions.md

 ---
-title: Use expressions in conditions in Power Automate | Microsoft Docs
+title: Use expressions in conditions in Power Automate
 description: Use advanced expressions such as "and", "or", "empty", "less", and "greater" in Power Automate Conditions.
 services: ''
 suite: flow